The Essential Guide to Retail Store Layouts - Steps to Plan Store Layout

 3. Poisition Your Check Out Area Or Billling Counter

 Feng shui expert DeAnna Radaj says, "Store checkout and register placements are one of the biggest mistakes seen in retail store layouts".
 Front left could be a good positioning of the billing counter as customers tend to drift right on entering.
-Some experts suggest the rear of the store as a good place for a check out counter.
-The basic idea is to be less distracting and not take up attractive space that can be used for branding and promotion.

 4. Place the Products for Maximum Exposure